My Favorite Things To Do Along 30A

 Modica Market, Seaside – At this adorable gourmet grocery, you’ll find meals-to-go, beer and wine, baked goods, sundries, and meat.

-Goatfeathers Seafood Market, Blue Mountain Beach and Seagrove – My first and only stop for fresh seafood.
+Shrimper’s Seafood Market– My first and only stop for fresh seafood.
 Stocking some vegetables, bread, dips, and sauces, this is a one-stop market for getting dinner on the table.

 The Shard Shop, Grayton Beach (next to Black Bear Bread) – On a rainy day, make your way to the Mary Hong art gallery and enjoy her work depicting sea life and beach scenes.
 Using her recycled glass technique, sign up for a class next door and make a souvenir of your vacation.